 Content marketing lets you compete everywhere.
 Post the same video on YouTube, Facebook, and your blog.

 Post excerpts of your article on LinkedIn, Twitter, and Instagram.
 Reuse one content over and over again.
-For example, Circle Surrogacy, a surrogacy agency based in Boston maintains an active presence on major social platforms like Twitter, Instagram and Pinterest where they share excerpts of their content.
+For example, respected Maryland car accident attorney, Nicholas Parr maintains an active presence on major social platforms like Twitter, Facebook, and Instagram.

 Content marketing let you fill the top of your sales funnel with lots of prospects.